siddoshi93/InsightAgent/README.md

 sudo yum install gcc libffi-devel python-devel openssl-devel

-For AGENT_TYPE = ccm, cAdvisor should be running in all hosts.
+For AGENT_TYPE = cadvisor, cAdvisor should be running in all hosts.
 - To run cAdvisor use
 ```
 sudo docker run \